electron/governance/wg-releases/wg-qa/README.md

 **Objective 1:**

-Early detection of Electron issues
+Major version issues between new Electron versions and current apps are detected before releasing a new major version.

 **Key Results:**

-* Report alpha/beta electron issues on latest 2 release versions and beta version (as a team)
+* At least one app to integrate Sentinal
-* Collaborate on and deliver a list of api tests (via fiddle?) that can be automated
+* Audit current automated API tests and document results

 **Objective 2:**

-Ease the pain of QA or QAless teams moving to Electron
+Electron has the best QA documentation of any platform

 **Key Results:**

-* Document each current members QA structure and process
+* Document each app's QA structure and process
-* Build a list of tooling needs for accurate and fast Electron application testing
+* Publish on electronjs.org a list of tooling needs for accurate and fast Electron application testing

 ## Areas of Responsibility